MicrosoftDocs/azure-docs/articles/load-balancer/quickstart-load-balancer-standard-public-portal.md

 # Quickstart: Create a public load balancer to load balance VMs using the Azure portal

-Get started with Azure Load Balancer by using the Azure portal to create a public load balancer and three virtual machines.
+Get started with Azure Load Balancer by using the Azure portal to create a public load balancer and two virtual machines.

 ## Prerequisites